Skip to content

 • Measure distances on a map using a ratio scale

-• Identify and interpret contour lines
+• Identify and interpret Loading

-• Identify the aspect of a slope using contour lines
+• Identify the Loading using contour lines

-• Calculate the gradient of a slope as a ratio
+• Calculate the Loading as a ratio

 • Calculate area on a map using a ratio scale

-• Measure bearings on a map
+• Measure Loading on a map

 • Construct and interpret choropleth maps and thematic maps